ariannalangton/Data-Analytics-Portfolio/marketingCampaignPlan/README.md

 ## Objective

 The goal of this marketing campaign was to identify the most effective areas to target for increasing sales of boots, priced between $100-$150, to individuals aged 24-54.
-The campaign aimed to focus on both immediate sales and long-term growth.
-By analyzing factors like population, income, distance from the store, farm employees, and projected 5-year growth, the objective was to optimize marketing efforts and resources to drive both short-term success and future sustainability.
+The campaign aimed to drive both immediate sales and long-term growth.
+The objective was to identify key drivers of sales, select high-potential zip codes, and choose optimal media platforms.
+This was achieved by analyzing factors such as population, income, and distance from the store.
+The ultimate aim was to optimize marketing efforts and resources, ensuring short-term success while laying the foundation for sustainable, long-term growth.

 ## Tools Used